helfrichlab/lab-wiki/docs/source/methods/ieeg.rst

     | ``DC2`` (red trace):    audio 3.5mm
     | ``DC3`` (green trace):  manual pedal/response box

+**Room descriptives**

+* Recording station located on the left or right side of the bed.
+Assign photodiode position accordingly.
+* Screen is turned off as you enter and should be turned off as you leave.
+* Keyboard is tucked into cupboard and should be stowed away when you leave.

 **Manual markers**

-* Place manual markers simply by typing on the keyboard
+* As soon as you start typing, a pop-up window will appear where you can type your manual marker
 * Mark experiment start and end using manual markers
 * Naming convention: ``RH exp # start``; ``RH exp # end``.
 Experiment nr. relative for each recording session

-**Room descriptives**

-* Recording station always located on the right side of the bed.
-Place photodiode marker accordingly.
-* Screen is turned off as you enter and should be turned off as you leave.
-* Keyboard is tucked into cupboard and should be replaced as you leave.

 .. warning::